Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 The most reliable way to get the currently available space is to test the success of an exec() with increasing length of arguments until it fails.

-This might be expensive, but at least you need to check only once and the length of envp[] is considered automatically.
+This might be expensive, but at least you need to check only once, the length of envp[] is considered automatically, and you can rely on the result (for whatever reason you want to).

-There's a autoconf check "Checking for maximum length of command line arguments...".
+There's an autoconf check "Checking for maximum length of command line arguments...".
 It works quite similar.

-However, it results in a much lower value (it can be 1/4 of the actual value) both by intention and for reasons of simplicity:
+However, it results in a much lower value (it can be a fourth of the actual value only) for reasons of simplicity:

-In a loop with increasing n, the check tries an exec() with an argument length of 2n.
+In a loop with increasing n, the check tries an exec() with an argument length of 2n (but won't check for n higher than 16, that is 512kB).

 The maximum is ARG_MAX/2 if ARG_MAX is a power of 2.